Content analytics objectives

-Customers who are close to completing a purchase are often in need of buyer assurance, i.e. buyers want to verify specific product information such as specifications and features.
+Buyers often want to verify specific product information such as specifications and features before purchase.
 To assure buyers, product content needs to be available at the right moment of doubt or insecurity.
-With user analytics tools (such as the MindTouch customer insights Touchpoint tool) integrated into your customer relationship management (CRM) system, identify whether your content strategy leads to lost sales.

 - Identify causes of shopping cart abandonment.
 Identify the product content customers searched for and viewed right before they abandoned their shopping carts.
 Are you providing last-minute opportunities for buyers to verify a forgotten detail or to confirm a specific application?

-The most important metric of any customer-success oriented organization is--as the name suggests--the customer’s success.
-While measuring success can be tricky, user analytics tools (such as the MindTouch customer insights Touchpoint tool) integrated into your customer relationship management (CRM) system and surveying your communities can provide a clear picture when customers stop being successful and are looking for assistance elsewhere.
+User analytics integrated into your customer relationship management (CRM) system and surveying your communities can provide a clear picture when customers stop being successful and are looking for assistance elsewhere.

 - Identify struggling customers.
 Identify at what point customers stop looking for information and contact support or start interacting with communities.
 Are there specific tasks a lot of customers are struggling to accomplish and for which no help is available?

 - Identify success limitations.
 Identify customers who may be struggling with a specific feature or feature set or who encounter limitations with the product.
 Are other solutions or products in place that could help the customer to success?